DrLux/DDPG_on_DMControl_Suite/README.md

 # DDPG_on_DMControl_Suite
-Solving ceetah,cartpole,reacher,walker Deepmind Control Suite using DDPG
+Solving cheetah,cartpole,reacher,walker Deepmind Control Suite using DDPG

 This repo is from my Master's degree thesis work.
 I used PlaNet to prove that model-based DRL can overcome the model-free algorithms in terms of sample efficiency.